mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/asg.md

 - In cloud we can create and get rid of resources (servers) quickly
 - The goal of an Auto Scaling Group (ASG) is to:
     - Scale out (add more EC2 instances) to match the increased load
-    - Scale in (remote EC2 instances) to match a decreased load
+    - Scale in (remove EC2 instances) to match a decreased load
     - Ensure we have a minimum and a maximum number of machines running
     - Automatically register new instances to a load balancer